taaden/MechaCar_Statistical_Analysis/README.md

 Multiple R-squared:  0.7149,	Adjusted R-squared:  0.6825
 F-statistic: 22.07 on 5 and 44 DF,  p-value: 5.35e-11

-In above output, I observed:
+From the above output,i can infer:

-The p-Value for this model,p-Value: 5.35e-11, is much smaller than the assumed significance level of 0.05%.
-This indicates there is sufficient evidence to reject our null hypothesis, which further indcates that the slope of this linear model is not zero.
+* The p-Value for this model,p-Value: 5.35e-11, is much smaller than the assumed significance level of 0.05%.
+This indicates there is sufficient evidence to reject our null hypothesis.

+* In the summary output, each Pr(>|t|) value represents the probability that each coefficient contributes a random amount of variance to the linear model.the result shows the indepedent variables vehicle_length and ground_clearance (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.Only the vehicle_length and ground_clearance have a significant impact on mpg.
+When an intercept is statistically significant, it means that the intercept term explains a significant amount of variability in the dependent variable when all independent vairables are equal to zero.

 This linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.
-Relatively speaking, his multiple regression model does predict mpg of MechaCar prototypes effectively.
+Relatively speaking, this multiple regression model will strongely predict mpg of MechaCar prototypes .

-If we remove the less impactful independent variables (vehicle weight, spoiler angle, and All Wheel Drive), the predictability does decrease, but not drastically: the r-squared value falls from 0.7149 to 0.674.
+when i  removed the less significant and unimpactful independent variables (vehicle weight, spoiler angle, and All Wheel Drive), the predictability of the model decresed, but not drastically: the model`s r-squared value falls from 0.7149 to 0.674.

 lm(mpg ~ vehicle_length + ground_clearance, data=MechaCar)